Kevin Duala: Career

 Duala co-presented the BBC One daytime series Health: Truth or Scare with Angela Rippon, debunking the latest health headlines in the news in April 2017, which came back with a 2nd series in early 2018.
 He narrated A Matter of Life & Debt for BBC One in October 2017.
 Duala presented a new daytime series called Let's Get a Good Thing Going that was aired on BBC One in December 2017.
-He had also finished filming the 2nd series of Health: Truth or Scare for BBC1 and started filming a BBC1 daytime series celebrating the great work charities are doing but also exposed the charity villains out there shown in June 2018.
+He had also finished filming the second series of Health: Truth or Scare for BBC One, and started filming a BBC One daytime series celebrating charity work but also exposing charity villains, broadcast in June 2018.

 He is also a regular reporter for BBC's The One Show and has also guest presented the show.

 Duala will present the upcoming 15-part daytime Channel 4 series called Bidding Wars.

 In 2022, Duala also hosted four episodes of Moneybags on Channel 4 when the usual presenter Craig Charles was unwell.
 Duala's episodes ended up being the final four episodes of the show, as the show was not renewed for a third series and its production company closed down.

-In April 2024 Duala presented the Sunday morning breakfast show on BBC Radio Sussex and BBC Radio Surrey.
+In April 2024, Duala presented the Sunday morning breakfast show on BBC Radio Sussex and BBC Radio Surrey.